-1. Phonological awareness is the ability to hear, identify and use individual sounds - phonemes - in spoken words.
-Phonological awareness improves children's word recognition.
+Pillar #1: Phonemic Awareness is the ability to hear, identify, and use individual sounds-phonemes-in spoken words.
+Phonological awareness improves student's word recognition.

-Kid Scoop News develops phonological awareness through using letters of the alphabet in activities such as:
+Kid Scoop News® develops phonemic awareness by using letters of the alphabet in activities such as:

-- blending phonemes to form words

-- counting, pronouncing, and segmenting syllables

-- recognizing and producing rhyming words
+- counting, pronouncing, and segmenting syllables - recognizing and producing rhyming words - recognizing alliteration or groups of words that begin with the same sound

-Teachers can use Kid Scoop News to present individual letters and their sounds or as a resource to create word games.
-Students can explore the words on the page to identify chunks of sounds - or sort words into categories based on sound.
-With Kid Scoop News there is no need to prepare copies - each copy is a consumable resource that can be cut up or written on - providing the perfect source for interactive instruction.
+Kid Scoop News® can be used to present individual letters and their sounds or as a resource to create word games inspired by the weekly theme.
+Students can explore the words on the page to identify chunks of sounds-or sort words into categories based on sound.
+With Kid Scoop News® there is no need to prepare copies-each copy is a consumable resource that can be cut up or written on-providing the perfect source for interactive instruction.

-2. Phonics helps children learn the relationships between the letters of written language and the sounds of spoken language.
-A strong foundation in phonics leads to an understanding of the alphabetic principle - the predictable relationships between written letters and spoken sounds.
+Pillar #2: Phonics means knowing and applying grade-level phonics and word analysis skills in decoding words.
+This skill helps beginning readers learn the relationship between the letters of written language and the sounds of spoken language.
+A strong foundation in phonics leads to an understanding of the alphabetic principle-the predictable relationship between written letters and spoken sounds.

-Kid Scoop News provides opportunities for children to apply their learning about letters and sounds to the reading of words, sentences and short passages.
-This supports word recognition and improves spelling.

-Teachers can use Kid Scoop News stories to practice decoding skills or any number of phonics lessons on sound matching, identifying digraphs, forming plurals, and reading base words and affixes.
+Kid Scoop News[®] provides opportunities for children to apply their learning about letters and sounds to the reading of words, sentences, and short passages.
+Kid Scoop News[®] stories can be used to practice decoding or any number of phonics lessons on sound matching, identifying digraphs or the meaning of affixes.